liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 itself**.

-This means that we have to go through all the places where we called a serializer and rewrite it to:
+This means that we have to go through all the places where we called a serializer and rewrite it as:

 ```ruby
 render(